An Outdoor Classroom

 Campus-Wide Composting

 Warren Wilson composts all of the food scraps collected from Gladfelter Cafeteria and Cowpie Café.
-The CORE crew collects the compost and processes it through the Greendrum, a rotating drum compost digester, which breaks down the food into organic material.
+The Climate and Sustainability crew collects the compost and processes it through the Greendrum, a rotating drum compost digester, which breaks down the food into organic material.
 The final product of the compost is highly nutritious organic matter ready to be mixed into the beds and fields or used as mulch.

 Honey Bee